srujanj18/CHATBOT/README.md

 ## Overview

 This project is a virtual assistant chatbot built using Flask and a language model.
-The chatbot can respond to user queries and provide assistance in a conversational manner.
+The chatbot can respond to user queries, provide assistance in a conversational manner, and generate images based on user prompts.
 It also supports voice input for a more interactive experience.

 ## Features

 - Text-based interaction with the chatbot.
 - Voice input functionality using the Web Speech API.
 - Integration with a language model for generating responses.
+- Image generation capabilities using the Hugging Face API.
 - Responsive web interface.

 ## Technologies Used